AnotherKamila/kamila.is/teaching/how-routers-work/index.md

     // the control plane must also add it to smac with a NoAction }

+// Used to know if we have seen this source MAC before and learn it if not.
-// cute trick: we set the default_action to mac_learn and we always add entries with a NoAction.
+// Trick: we set the default_action to mac_learn and we always add entries with a NoAction.
-// That way we do something only on a miss. table smac {
+// That way we do the hard work only on a miss. table smac {
     key = {
         hdr.ethernet.src_addr: exact;